IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: IRG-MotionLLM

 \subsection{Pipeline \& Base Model}

-Our IRG-MotionLLM shares the same architecture with previous works on UniMoLM \cite{motiongpt,motionagent,mg-motionllm}, which consists of a Motion VQVAE, and an LLM.
+IRG-MotionLLM shares the same architecture with previous works on MoLLM \cite{motiongpt,motionagent,mg-motionllm}, which consists of a Motion VQVAE, and an LLM.
 Specifically, Motion VQVAE discretizes the motion sequence into \emph{K} distinct motion tokens.
 These motion tokens are mapped to a motion token vocabulary based on their indices.
 We then extend the base LLM vocabulary with these motion-specific codes along with boundary tokens \textless Motion\textgreater and \textless /Motion\textgreater to delineate motion sequence spans within the text(\ie, K+2 new tokens).
 This setup allows the model to be trained with a standard next-token prediction objective.
 During inference, the model can freely generate sequences that mix both text and motion tokens.
 The generated motion can be directly extracted by identifying the boundary tokens.

-With this general architecture, it will be convenient to build our IRG-MotionLLM upon a base model, which can be initialized with the pre-trained weights or preliminary training strategies proposed in previous works.
+With this general architecture, it will be convenient to build our IRG-MotionLLM upon a base model, which can be initialized with the pretrained weights or preliminary training strategies proposed in previous works.
+We provide more details in the Appendix.